tumble1999/savaslabs.github.io/_posts/2015-05-22-durham-living-wage.md

 |:--------|:-------|:--------|:--------|:-------|
 | 10.5   | 14.1   | 21.5   | 22.0   | 31.9   |

-Arely speaks to the diversity of those surveyed about what the ideal distribution of wealth should be:
+Ariely speaks to the diversity of those surveyed about what the ideal distribution of wealth should be:

-> liberal and conservatives, rich and poor, men and women, NPR listeners and Forbes readers, citizens of England, Australia, and U.S., and various departments at Harvard, they all gave us basically the same answer
+> Liberal and conservatives, rich and poor, men and women, NPR listeners and Forbes readers, citizens of England, Australia, and U.S., and various departments at Harvard, they all gave us basically the same answer.

 According to Ariely's research, we clearly want a more equally shared distribution of wealth than we currently _think_ we have.
 So what _do_ we have?